ConsumerDataStandardsAustralia/standards-maintenance/README.md

 The Agenda, Minutes and Actions for Maintenance Iterations are available here: https://github.com/ConsumerDataStandardsAustralia/standards/wiki/Meetings#2020

 ## Current Iteration
-Maintenance Iteration 9
+Maintenance Iteration 10

-Commences on the 8th of September 2021
+Commences on the 16th of February 2022

-Concludes on the 1st of December 2021 (extended)
+Concludes on the 13th of April 2022

-Refer to Decision Proposal 212 for all Meeting Agendas and Minutes: [Decision Proposal 212 - Maintenance Iteration 9](https://github.com/ConsumerDataStandardsAustralia/standards/issues/212)
+Refer to Decision Proposal 237 for all Meeting Agendas and Minutes: [Decision Proposal 237 - Maintenance Iteration 10](https://github.com/ConsumerDataStandardsAustralia/standards/issues/237)

 ## Next Iteration
-Maintenance Iteration 10
+Maintenance Iteration 11

-Commences: 16th of February 2022
+Commences: To be confirmed

 Decision Proposal to be drafted.